programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 - **Versioning:** Hosting on GitHub Pages means your site is linked into GitHub's visual interface for git versioning, so you can track changes to your site and always roll back to an earlier state of any blog post, page, or the site itself if needed.
 This includes uploaded files you might want to store on the site, like old syllabi and publications.
 (Versioning is [explained in more detail above](#section0-1).)
 - **Security:** There's no database to protect from hackers.
 - **Speed:** Minimal website files and no database to query mean a faster page-loading time.

+Creating a static website using Jekyll offers more perks in addition to all the benefits of a hand-coded HTML static website:

+- **Learning:** It's easier to get started customizing your site and writing its content, since you won't need to learn or use HTML.
+- **Built for blogging:** Jekyll was built to support blog posts, so it's easy to blog (add new, date-sorted content) and do related tasks like display an archive of all blog posts by month, or include a link to the three most recent blog posts at the bottom of each post.
+- **Templating automates repeated tasks:** Jekyll makes it easy to automate repeated website tasks via its "templating" system: you can create content that should, for example, appear on the header and footer of every page (e.g. logo image, main menu), or following the title of every blog post (e.g. author name and publication date).
+This templated information will automatically be repeated on every appropriate webpage, instead of forcing you to manually rewrite that information on every webpage where you want it to appear.
+Not only does this save a lot of copying and pasting—if you ever want to change something that appears on every page of your website (e.g. a new site logo or a new item in the main menu), changing it once in a template will change in on every place it appears on your website.

 ## Preparing for installation <a id="section1"></a>